koding/koding/go/src/github.com/coreos/etcd/Documentation/runtime-configuration.md

 * To decrease from 5 to 3 you will make two remove operations

 All of these examples will use the `etcdctl` command line tool that ships with etcd.
-If you want to use the member API directly you can find the documentation [here](other_apis.md).
+If you want to use the members API directly you can find the documentation [here](members_api.md).

 ### Update a Member

+#### Update advertise client URLs

+If you would like to update the advertise client URLs of a member, you can simply restart that member with updated client urls flag (`--advertise-client-urls`) or environment variable (`ETCD_ADVERTISE_CLIENT_URLS`).
+The restarted member will self publish the updated URLs.
+A wrongly updated client URL will not affect the health of the etcd cluster.

+#### Update advertise peer URLs

+If you would like to update the advertise peer URLs of a member, you have to first update it explicitly via member command and then restart the member.
+The additional action is required since updating peer URLs changes the cluster wide configuration and can affect the health of the etcd cluster.

-If you would like to update a member IP address (peerURLs), first, we need to find the target member's ID.
+To update the peer URLs, first, we need to find the target member's ID.
 You can list all members with `etcdctl`:

 ```sh
 $ etcdctl member list